 9. Temple Grandin – Author, Speaker, Scientist

 She’s published numerous books on autism, including children’s books.
-And she also has a children’s book written about her called The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin by Julia Finley Mosca.
+Julia Finley Mosca wrote a children’s book about her, The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin.

 10. Greta Thunberg – Environmental Activist